Laohakunakorn-Group/nllab-platereaderAnalysis/README.md

 # nllab-platereaderAnalysis
-Raw data processing from Omega POLARstar plate reader
+Raw data processing from BMG POLARstar Omega plate reader

 [http://laohakunakorn.bio.ac.uk](http://laohakunakorn.bio.ac.uk)

-This repository contains code to process raw data from the Omega POLARstar plate reader into reduced form which can be easily analysed in downstream applications.
+This repository contains code to process raw data from the Omega plate reader into reduced form which can be easily analysed in downstream applications.
 Equivalent code is available as a python script or jupyter notebook.
 The jupyter notebook contains extensive beginner-friendly documentation.

 Raw data files must be saved in `.xlsx` format (converted from `.CSV`).
 These are put into the `raw_data` folder.
 Outputs of the processing will be saved in the `reduced_data` folder.
 The plate reader output must be in a format compatible with the scripts; the instrument settings file is stored in the `instrument_settings` folder, as well as instrument protocols used to collect the data.